Yu-Group/covid19-severity-prediction/data/readme.md

 ## Overview of all the data sets

+**Overview below, detailed documentation in the [list of columns](list_of_columns.md)

-The Yu group at UC Berkeley Statistics and EECS compiled and cleaned a large corpus of hospital- and county-level data from a variety of public sources to aid data science efforts to combat COVID-19.
+The Yu group at UC Berkeley Statistics and EECS has compiled, cleaned and documented a large corpus of hospital- and county-level data from a variety of public sources to aid data science efforts to combat COVID-19.
 At the hospital level, our data include the location of the hospital, the number of ICU beds, the total number of employees, and the hospital type.
 At the county level, our data include